Dendosha/Treloo/README.md

 # Treloo
-Test project (not suitable for portfolio because it turned out badly)
+Test project (not suitable for portfolio because it turned out badly).
+In addition, this project has not been completed.